 The Supervisory Board has dedided to let the Executive Committee perform the duties as ATP's Remuneration Committee.
 The duties are integrated in the agendas of the Executive Committee on an ongoing basis and comply with the processes applicable for the Executive Committee.
-The primary duties of the Remuneration Committee are to prepare Supervisory Board decisions on remuneration, including pay policy and guidelines for incentive programmes.
+The primary duties of the Remuneration Committee are to prepare submissions to the Supervisory Boards later decisions on remuneration, including pay policy and guidelines for incentive programmes, as the remuneration commitee, after delegation from the Board of Directors, determines the salary of the Group Management, with the exception of the Director.
 The Audit Committee comprises four members in the form of the Chairman of the Supervisory Board, two other members of the Executive Committee and a member of the Supervisory Board with audit experience, who also serves as Chairman of the Audit Committee.
-In some of 2020, there has been a vacant seat on the Audit Committee.
-The Audit

-Committee normally meets four times a year.
+The Audit Committee normally meets four times a year.
 The Audit Committee ensures that ATP's financial reporting process, internal control system, internal audit and risk management systems are effective.
 The statutory auditing of annual reports and the auditor's independence are also checked, in particular with respect to the provision of other services to ATP.

-The Risk Committee consists of four members of the Supervisory Board with operational experience and expertise in relevant specialist fields.
+The Risk Committee consists of four members of the Supervisory Board with operational experience and expertise in relevant specialist fields, including the chairman of the Supervisory Board, who is also the chairman of the risk committee.
 The committee ensures the best possible basis for the Supervisory Board's risk and solvency assessment of ATP (ORSA).
 As part of this, the committee discusses risk identification, risk profile, quantification, governance and organization as well as risk and solvency assessment before Supervisory Board meetings.
 The Risk Committee convenes a minimum of four times a year.

 The Supervisory Board has appointed the CEO to handle the day-to-day management of ATP.
 The Supervisory Board has also appointed a Chief Actuary, who is responsible for technical tasks pertaining to insurance.
 The Supervisory Board has laid down the Chief Actuary's tasks in a function description.
-The Supervisory Board has also decided that ATP must have an internal audit function, which will perform audit tasks in ATP in collaboration with the external auditors.
-The Chief Auditor reports to the Supervisory Board.
+The Supervisory Board has also decided that